arfc/osier/README.md

 cd osier
 # for a basic installation
 pip install .
-# to also build the documentation
+# to also install the documentation dependencies
 pip install .[doc]
 ```